The theme for this year's Premier's Coding Challenge is #digitalinnovationqld.

 Peter Doherty who won the Nobel Peace prize in Physiology or Medicine jointly with Rolf M. Zinkermagel to Ray Ashdown who invented the

-As a young Queenslander, your voice is highly valued, and your insights into educational experiences are truly important.
-With a wealth of knowledge about school life and innovative ideas for improvement, your contributions are significant.
-By sharing your thoughts through this challenge, we can create a more inclusive, positive and enriching learning environment.
+As a young Queenslander, your voice is highly valued and your ideas have the power to drive real change.
+With a deep understanding of the world around you and a passion for innovation, your contributions are significant.
+By sharing your ideas through this challenge, you can help tackle global challenges and create a more sustainable, fair and inclusive future.

-This year is an opportunity for you to harness your 21st century skills and shape the future by developing an interactive digital solution that will make your school a better place to teach, learn and play.
+This year is an opportunity for you to harness your 21st century skills and shape the future by developing an interactive digital solution that addresses 1 or more of the United Nations Sustainable Development Goals, driving positive change in the world.

 When creating your digital solution, remember to provide tips and links to further information.
 Your solution could be an app, game or website and should be visually appealing and informative.